 3rd and 4th grade students can take the ZfA A1 test (ZfA = Central Agency for Schools Abroad in Köln, Germany).
 This test that certifies that your child has basic German competence in listening, reading, writing and speaking.
 This is also the first preparation for the DSD tests, as this test has the same format as these more advanced tests.
 Your student will benefit from taking this test by becoming familiar with the basic test format as well as becoming comfortable with a testing situation.
 The test also documents their language development and provides valuable feedback to their teacher.

-You can find more detailed information about the A1 test at the link.
+Click for more detailed information about the A1 test

 7th and 8th grade students can take the ZfA A2 test.

 This test will certify that your child has advanced basic German skills.
 Listening, Reading, Writing and Speaking will be tested, and your child will have to give a short presentation in German that he / she will have to prepare at home.

 This test will also provide the school with valuable information about the language development of your child, and it will also show if your child is ready to take the more rigorous DSD 1 exam.

 Most of the test will probably be done towards the end of the school year during class time, but depending on the number of students tested, there might be special time frames for the oral exam.